 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Information Systems Management (MSc, full-time or
+Information Systems Management (MSc, full-time/part-time)

 Applications and Selections

 Applications are made online via the NUI Galway Postgraduate Applications System.

 Semester One exams: December.
 Semester Two exams: May.